pranav656/SystemDesignNotes/HighLevel/CommonDesignQuestions.md

 C : Consistency A : Availability P : Partition Tolerance It is impossible for any distributed system to provide all three.
 One of it has to be sacrified according to the CAP theorem.
 TODO: Study in detail.

+# URL Shortening Service
+A URL shortening service takes in a long URL and provides a shortened URL which when visited is redirected to a the longer URL.
+A simple way to implement a URL shortener is using hashmaps.
+The key to the hashmap will be the shortened URL and the value would be the longer.
+A hash function would also need to be implemented to convert the long URL into a shorter one.
+In real world systems the mapping from short URLs to longer URLs is done in a relational database.
+Base conversions are used to convert the long URL into a shorter one (keep in mind that these conversions can also pose a security risk).